TheTransitClock/TheTransitClock/README.md

-# The Transit Clock
+This is the source for The Transit Clock website.

-Prediction Generator